thumphries/projector/README.rst

 .. [#higherordertypes] The core calculus supports parameterised types just fine.
 Syntactic restrictions prevent users from creating their own.
 This restriction may be lifted at some point.
-.. [#thirdperson] Writing in the third person is really hard!